Problem Statement

 - Continue, until both the given nodes are found.

-- If at any point, the same ancestor appear for both the nodes, return that node, since it is the LCA of both nodes.
+- If at any point, the same ancestor appears for both nodes, return that node, since it is the LCA of both nodes.

 - Else, continue traversing.